If you’re visiting St Lucia soon then you might be wondering if it is safe to swim in the ocean in St Lucia.

 Anse Chastanet is a popular snorkeling spot so if you choose to snorkel here then just be careful not to go out too far on your own and never go out swimming alone.

-Best Beach For Swimming In St Lucia
+Best Beaches For Swimming In St Lucia

 This beach is ideal for all levels of swimmers as it’s located on the western, Caribbean side of the island where the water is less choppy.